ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 : This indicates that the context was closed to save resources.
 The recipient SHOULD limit its future registration of resource-incentive contexts.

-If CLOSE_CODE is not present in a CLOSE_DATAGRAM_CONTEXT capsule, the recipient SHALL treat it as if the NO_ERROR code was present.
+Receipt of an unknown close code MUST be treated as if the NO_ERROR code was present.
 Close codes are registered with IANA, see {{iana-close-codes}}.
-Receipt of an unknown close code MUST be treated as if the NO_ERROR code was present.

 ## The DETAILS Context Extension Type